tfalk/tor-browser-crawler-video/README.md

     * leaving the version number blank to get the latest version of TBB no longer works

 * About 50% of the time, YouTube will serve up a page saying `detected unusual traffic` and you can't get around it until you build another Tor circuit with a new exit relay.
-The other 50% of the time, you'll get a `Before you continue to YouTube` banner about cookies once the page finally loads, and much of the logic I changed deals with this.
-Very rarely, the video just loads and starts on autoplay without intervention.
+The other 50% of the time, you'll get a `Before you continue to YouTube` banner about cookies once the page finally loads,  preventing more than about 6 MB of the video from loading and playing, so much of the logic in crawler.py that I'm changing deals with this.
+Very rarely, the video does just load and start on autoplay without intervention.

 * I changed the trigger for when to end a packet capture.
 It used to be when the player status was `ended` but now it looks for when the video is fully loaded, even though the video itself is still playing.
 This is because we're only interested in the network traffic.